OFS/ofs.github.io/docs/hw/common/user_guides/ug_eval_script_ofs_agx7_pcie_attach/ug_eval_script_ofs_agx7_pcie_attach.md

 > **_NOTE:_**
 >
 >**This guide uses the Intel® FPGA SmartNIC N6001-PL as the platform for all example steps.
-Additionally, this guide and the example steps can be used with other platforms, such as the Agilex® 7 FPGA F-Series Development Kit (2x F-Tile) and Agilex® 7 FPGA I-Series Development Kit (2x R-Tile and 1xF-Tile).**
+Additionally, this guide and the example steps can be used with other platforms, such as the Agilex™ 7 FPGA F-Series Development Kit (2x F-Tile) and Agilex™ 7 FPGA I-Series Development Kit (2x R-Tile and 1xF-Tile).**
 >

 ### **2.1 Pre-Requisites**

 This script uses the following set of software tools which should be installed using the directory structure below.
 Tool versions can vary.

-* Quartus<sup>&reg;</sup> Prime Pro Software : The software can be downloaded [here](https://www.intel.com/content/www/us/en/software-kit/794624/intel-quartus-prime-pro-edition-design-software-version-23-4-for-linux.html).
-For details on installation of required patches and quartus installation, refer to section 1.3.4 of the [Shell Developer Guide: OFS for Agilex® 7 PCIe Attach (P-tile, E-tile) FPGAs](https://ofs.github.io/ofs-2024.2-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/).
+* Quartus<sup>&reg;</sup> Prime Pro Software : The software can be downloaded here: [Quartus Pro Prime Download](https://www.intel.com/content/www/us/en/software-kit/839515/intel-quartus-prime-pro-edition-design-software-version-24-3-for-linux.html).
+For details on installation of required patches and quartus installation, refer to section 1.3.4 of the [Shell Developer Guide: OFS for Agilex™ 7 PCIe Attach (P-tile, E-tile) FPGAs](https://ofs.github.io/ofs-2024.3-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/).
 * Synopsys<sup>&reg;</sup> VCS Simulator : This simulator can be downloaded from the Synopsys web page [here](https://www.synopsys.com/verification/simulation/vcs.html)
 * Siemens<sup>&reg;</sup> Questa<sup>&reg;</sup> Simulator : This simulator can be downloaded from the Siemens web page [here](https://eda.sw.siemens.com/en-US/ic/questa/simulation/advanced-simulator/)